Prakash-Banjade/next_carpet_cleaning/README.md

 ## Introduction

-The Rebel Cleaning backend application is built using Nest.js, a progressive Node.js framework.
-It provides a set of routes for managing content such as services, testimonials, gallery, and blog posts for Rebel Cleaning's website.
+The Next Carpet Cleaning backend application is built using Nest.js, a progressive Node.js framework.
+It provides a set of routes for managing content such as services, testimonials, gallery, and blog posts for Next Carpet Cleaning's website.

 ## Routes